Batistagamer89/Shutdown.Bat-File/README.md

 Simple Shutdown.Bat File
 (Created By Gamer Productions Inc.)

-Clicking th bat file will shut down your computer.
+Clicking the bat file will shut down your computer.

 Do no move the Shutdown.bat file thats in "Shutdown (DO NOT MOVE IT OUT!)"